ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 #### py chkcam.py 0 -55
-to determine desirable values for "detectarea", "mincarea" and "maxcarea" parms of the lane entry of lane definition table 0 - cam id, -55 - rortate frame anti clockwise 55 degrees to get lanes verticle Click on the picture and drag and unclick the x, y w, h values will be displayed which should be put to "detectarea" (this feature not available to c++ where cam is checked using chkcam 0 )
+to determine desirable values for "detectarea", "mincarea" and "maxcarea" parms of the lane entry of lane definition table 0 - cam id, -55 - rortate frame clockwise 55 degrees to get lanes verticle Click on the picture and drag to make rectangle and unclick the x, y w, h values will be displayed which should be put to "detectarea"
+(this feature not available to c++ where cam is checked using chkcam 0 )
 #### py chkcam.py 0 -55 chkcam.txt
-After finding the detectare value put To thos values to chcam.txt and check objects inside the rectagle are are detected This way each lane must be tested to determine values for "detectarea" (for c++ chkcam 0 chkcam.txt )
+After finding the detectarea value put those values to chcam.txt and check objects inside the rectagle are detected ajust mincare and maxcarea values which are the max and min size of the objects
+This way each lane must be tested to determine values for "detectarea" (for c++ chkcam 0 chkcam.txt )